 This course emphasizes the application of intelligence and achievement tests to specific clinical settings.
-Students will obtain proficiency in the administration, scoring and interpretation of instruments such as the WAIS-IV/WISC-IV, WRAT-IV and other tests, by completing one cohesive battery with a volunteer.
+Students will obtain proficiency in the administration, scoring and interpretation of instruments such as the WAIS-IV/WISC-V, WRAT-IV and other tests, by completing one cohesive battery with a volunteer.
 Visual-motor testing will also be introduced.
-Emphasis is placed upon interviewing, integration of test findings, report writing, treatment planning, and viewing the results in the context of the DSM-IV, multiaxial diagnosis and DSM-V. Students are expected to administer one entire test battery to an individual subject, and do one presentation at some point during the semester.
+Emphasis is placed upon interviewing, integration of test findings, report writing, treatment planning, and viewing the results in the context of the DSM-IV, multiaxial diagnosis and DSM-V.